tendermint/tendermint/docs/rfc/rfc-017-abci++-vote-extension-propag.md

 #### Base Implementation: Persist and Propagate Extended Commit History

-In order to circumvent the fact that we cannot switch from the consensus reactor back to blocksync, rather than just keeping the few (TODO: 1?, 2?) most recent extended commits, nodes will need to keep and gossip a backlog of extended commits so that the consensus reactor can still propose and decide in out-of-date heights.
+In order to circumvent the fact that we cannot switch from the consensus reactor back to blocksync, rather than just keeping the few most recent extended commits, nodes will need to keep and gossip a backlog of extended commits so that the consensus reactor can still propose and decide in out-of-date heights (even if those proposals will be useless).

-The base implementation (for which an experimental patch exists) consists in the conservative approach of persisting in the block store *all* extended commits for which we have also stored the full block.
-Currently, when statesync is run at startup, saves light blocks (incomplete block containing the header and commit, but, e.g., no transactions).
-This implementation does not seek to receive or persist those light blocks as they would not be of any use.
+The base implementation － for which an experimental patch exists － consists in the conservative approach of persisting in the block store *all* extended commits for which we have also stored the full block.
+Currently, when statesync is run at startup, it saves light blocks.
+This base implementation does not seek to receive or persist extended commits for those light blocks as they would not be of any use.

 Then, we modify the blocksync reactor so that peers *always* send requested full blocks together with the corresponding extended commit in the `BlockResponse` messages.
-This guarantees that the block store being reconstructed by blocksync has the same information as that of peers that are up to date.
+This guarantees that the block store being reconstructed by blocksync has the same information as that of peers that are up to date (at least starting from the latest snapshot applied by statesync before starting blocksync).
-Thus, blocksync has all the data it requires to switch to the consensus reactor, as long as:
+Thus, blocksync has all the data it requires to switch to the consensus reactor, as long as one of the following exit conditions are met:

 - The node is still at height 0 (where no commit or extended commit is needed)
 - The node has processed at least 1 block in blocksync

+The second condition is needed in case the node has installed an Application snapshot during statesync.
+If that is the case, at the time blocksync starts, the block store only has the data statesync has saved: light blocks, and no extended commits.
+Hence we need to blocksync at least one block from another node, which will be sent with its corresponding extended commit, before we can switch to consensus.

-As a side note, a chain might be started at a height *h_i > 0*, all other heights less than *h_i* being non-existent.
-In this case, the chain is still considered to be at height 0 before block *h_i* is applied (so the condition above is still correct for this case).
+As a side note, a chain might be started at a height *h<sub>i</sub> > 0*, all other heights *h < h<sub>i</sub>* being non-existent.
+In this case, the chain is still considered to be at height 0 before block *h<sub>i</sub>* is applied, so the first condition above allows the node to switch to consensus even if blocksync has not processed any block (which is always the case if all nodes are starting from scratch).

-Additionally, when a validator falls behind while having already switched to the consensus reactor, peer nodes have enough information in their block store to reconstruct the extended votes and send them to the validator falling behind.
+When a validator falls behind while having already switched to the consensus reactor, a peer node can simply retrieve the extended commit for the required height from the block store and reconstruct a set of precommit votes together with their extensions and send them in the form of precommit messages to the validator falling behind, regardless of whether the peer node holds the extended commit because it actually participated in that consensus and thus received the precommit messages, or it received the extended commit via a `BlockResponse` message while running blocksync.

 This solution requires a few changes to the consensus reactor: